 Alt-A Loans Typically Feature Limited Documentation

-- Or it’s some kind of asset-based loan
+- This means income is either stated r it’s some kind of asset-based loan

-- That relies on bank statements instead of tax returns
+- A popular option these days relies on bank statements instead of tax returns

 Credit Score Can Be Excellent or Marginal

-- This is where things get less clear
+- This is where things get a little less clear

 - An Alt-A borrower may have excellent or perfect credit